x6zeng/nlpactivelearning/index.md

 <h4>Most accurate vs. Most improved models</h4>

 Regarding the task of predicting relevance, the optimal classifier trained with balanced data was found to be a Random Forest Classifier, which yielded a positive class accuracy of approximately 80\%.
 With respect to sentiment prediction, the most accurate classifier trained with balanced data was determined to be a Ridge Logistic Regression, exhibiting respective accuracies of roughly 75\%, 44\%, and 67\% for the negative, neutral, and positive labels.
 The corresponding confusion matrix for both classifiers is presented in Figure 9.
 Additionally, Figure 10 portrays an overall improvement of around 0.16 for accuracy, 0.11 for precision, and 0.16 for recall in the sentiment prediction task.
 Conversely, the relevance prediction task demonstrated an overall improvement of approximately 0.04 for accuracy, 0.045 for precision, and 0.002 for recall.

-The primary objective of our project is to optimize the accuracies of both relevance and sentiment predictions.
-Our exploratory analysis indicated that training with unbalanced data yields higher accuracies, exceeding 90\%, as the sample size increases.
-However, it results in lower recall.
-Therefore, we adopted a balanced dataset for evaluating the best models, to avoid bias towards labels with more samples.

-Our experiments indicate that the Random Forest Classifier, trained on non-chronological data with Posterior probability-based sampling strategy, achieved the best performance for relevance prediction, with a training set of 90\%, an unlabeled set of 5\%, and a testing set of 5\%.
-It achieved an accuracy of approximately 80\% for the labels.

-For sentiment prediction, the best model was the Logistic Regression (Ridge) model, trained on chronological data with Posterior probability-based sampling strategy, with a training set of 50\%, an unlabeled set of 25\%, and a testing set of 25\%.
-It achieved accuracies of 75\%, 44\%, and 67\% for negative, neutral, and positive sentiment labels, respectively.
-Specific accuracy data are available in figure 8.

-Figure 9 demonstrates an overall improvement of approximately 0.16 for accuracy, 0.11 for precision, and 0.16 for recall in the sentiment prediction task.
-In contrast, the relevance prediction task demonstrated an overall improvement of approximately 0.04 for accuracy, 0.045 for precision, and 0.002 for recall.

 The relative high improvement in the Sentiment prediction task is due to the high variance in predictions with different settings, as observed from figures 4 and 6.
 Therefore, while active learning does increase accuracy to a small extent, these improvements may be attributed to randomness and cannot be considered a significant enhancement.

 <p align="center">
     <img src="img/accuracy.png" alt="photo" width="500"/>